alexziskind1/nativescript-oauth2/README.md

 2. Copy the "Client Id" GUID from the Mobile Application section.
 3. Click "Save" at the bottom.

+Microsoft login will work either with the in-app webview method, in which case your redirectUri config property can be set to `urn:ietf:wg:oauth:2.0:oob`.
+Or it can use the more secure method that doesn't require a client secret, but it will need to have a custom URL scheme registered (see below).

 ### Facebook account

 For logging in with your Facebook account, you should have a Facebook developer account.
 If you don't have one yet, you can get one [here](https://developers.facebook.com/).